dheijl/swyh-rs/README.md

 After one or more configuration changes that require a restart, a **Restart** button appears.
 Clicking it restarts swyh-rs with the new settings.

+Since version 1.20.3-RC4, thanks to contributions by @Churro:

+- TPDF dithering is used for 16-bit audio
+- multichannel audio is downmixed to stereo, and mono is "upmixed" to stereo.

 The **configuration UI** is organised into four tabs:

 #### Audio tab